Hans-Adolf Prützmann: Role in the Holocaust in Ukraine

 When Prützmann arrived in Ukraine in November 1941, mass murders of Jews and other Ukrainians had already been underway since shortly after the German invasion in June.
 In fact, some of the most notorious mass executions such as those at Babi Yar (29-30 September) and Nikolaev (16-30 September) had already taken place under the direction of Prützmann's predecessor, Jeckeln.
-There were two Einszatsgruppen (designated C and D) operating in Ukraine and they continued their gruesome work throughout Prützmann's tenure.
+There were two Einsatzgruppen (designated C and D) operating in Ukraine and they continued their gruesome work throughout Prützmann's tenure.
 Shortly after his arrival, the massacre at Drobytsky Yar on 15 December took place in which over 16,000 were murdered.
 In Dnepropetrovsk in February 1942, Einsatzgruppe D reduced the city's Jewish population from 30,000 to 702 over the course of four days.
 In the Lutsk Ghetto on 19–23 August 1942 another 14,700 victims were murdered.
-At Volodymyr-Volynskyi on 1-3 September an estimated 13,500 were shot.
+At Volodymyr-Volynskyi on 1–3 September an estimated 13,500 were shot.

 Ongoing executions continued to take place throughout the remainder of the Nazi occupation under Prützmann's administration.
 Though most mass killings were committed by the Einsatzgruppen, as HSSPF, Prützmann commanded the SS, SD, Order Police and Auxiliary Police battalions that also took part in the suppression, persecution and murder of Jews and other Ukrainians, as the following illustrates:

 Throughout 1942, Prützmann was heavily implicated in the actions against the Jews and the partisans of the Ukraine ... and Prützmann showed himself to be a willing participant by his ruthless methods ...
-On 27 October 1942, Himmler directed Prützmann to clear the ghetto at Pinsk, with the intention of making the Ukraine Judenfrei, and by 26 December 1942, Prützmann was able to report to Himmler that 363,21 Jews had been liquidated.
+On 27 October 1942, Himmler directed Prützmann to clear the ghetto at Pinsk, with the intention of making the Ukraine Judenfrei, and by 26 December 1942, Prützmann was able to report to Himmler that 363,211 Jews had been liquidated.